LAS Teaching Excellence Resources

 Faculty are not required to utilize these templates.
 If a syllabus satisfies the checklist above, it will be considered compliant with the UIC Syllabus Policy.

-LAS-Specific Competencies Heading link
+LAS-Specific Competencies and Skills

 This LAS EPC-endorsed competencies document outlines transferable skills that we can reasonably assume UIC LAS students will have developed or mastered upon graduation, regardless of major.

 Faculty should consider consistently presenting these competencies as part of their courses’ learning objectives and reinforce them throughout the semester.
-Departments may consider using this resource when detailing the academic profile of their majors, minors, and certificates.

-LAS Writing in the Discipline Major Requirement: Guidelines Heading link
+LAS Writing in the Discipline Major Requirement: Guidelines

-LAS Guide to Student Drop-In Hours Heading link
+LAS Student Drop-In Hours

-LAS General Education Resources Website Heading link
+LAS General Education Resources Website

-Campus Instructional Design and Technology Support Services Heading link
+Campus Instructional Design and Technology Support Services

 UIC provides numerous services to support course design, the technologies required for on-campus, hybrid, and asynchronous online instruction, and the implementation of open education resources.